 The process known as Application Layer Gateway Service or CPAX20 or Crypted Application or YVbUWzof

-by Microsoft (www.microsoft.com) or SornSoft or MS or VisioSoft PhotoAlbum or Basic or Application Layer Gateway Service.
+by Microsoft (www.microsoft.com) or SornSoft or VisioSoft PhotoAlbum or Basic or Application Layer Gateway Service or MS.

 Description: The original alg.exe from Microsoft is an important part of Windows, but often causes problems.
 Alg.exe is located in the C:\Windows\System32 folder.